Implementation of Support Vector Machines using Reaction Networks: Support Vector Machines

-This iterative approach, while not the standard quadratic programming formulation of SVM, provides a computationally efficient method for training hard-margin SVMs and is particularly useful in online or large-scale learning scenarios.
+This iterative approach, while not the standard quadratic programming formulation of SVM, provides a computationally efficient method for training SVMs and is particularly useful in online or large-scale learning scenarios.

-\section{Operation modules}
+\section{Operation Modules}

-In this section, we flesh out the reaction network scheme for the individual sub-modules that will used for implementing the feedforward and backpropagations step.
-Towards this, we note that in dealing with weights and biases, we will may encounter negative values, and need a mechanism to handle this.
-The next subsection on \emph{dual rail encoding} addresses this part.
+In this section, we develop the reaction network scheme for the individual submodules that will be used for implementing the \emph{feedforward} and \emph{backpropagation} steps in Sections \ref{sec:feedforward} and \ref{sec:learning}.
+To this end, we note that when dealing with weights and biases, negative values may arise, and a mechanism is required to accommodate them.
+This issue is addressed in the next subsection on \emph{dual-rail encoding}.